Cable Standing Back Wrist Curl

 Instructions

-- Lower wrists slowly to start.
+- Lower the wrists slowly back to the start position.

-- Repeat with strict wrist-only movement.
+- Repeat with the same wrist-only path on every rep.

 Tips & Tricks